design-automation/gs-json/README.md

 The values may also consist of an array that point back into specific geometric entities.
 (For example, in the winged-edge data structure, each edge points to a set of neighbouring edges.)
 The method of indexing these entities is described in more detail in the section 'Indexing Method for Entities' above.

-### Viwer Point Attributes
+### Viewer Attributes
 Certain POINT attributes may be recognised by the viewer.
-(This of course dpeends on the implmentation of the viewer.)
+(This of course dpeends on the implementation of the viewer.)

-* position - the position of the point, in 3d [x,y.z] or 2d [x,y]
+* position - the position of the point, in 3d [x,y.z] or 2d [x,y].
-* normal - the point normal vector, in 3d [x,y.z]
+* normal - the point normal vector, in 3d [x,y.z].
-* colour - the point colour, as [r,g,b]
+* colour - the point colour, as [r,g,b].
-* xform - the point transformation matrix

-(See https://threejs.org/docs/#api/math/Matrix4 for more informatio about the transformation matrix form.)
+* xform - the point transformation matrix.
+(See https://threejs.org/docs/#api/math/Matrix4 for more information about the transformation matrix form.)

 ## Collections Objects
 A collection can contain:
 * geometric entities (explicit and implicit), and/or
 * other collections.

+Collections are homogeneous.
+All the entities in a collection must be of the same type.
+So for eample, if a collection contains EDGES, then all entities in that cillection will be EDGES.
+However, since collections can also contain other collections, it is still possible to group together non-homogeneous entities.
+For example, a collection can contain two other collectiosn, one EDGES and the other SHELLS.

 Collections objects are defined as follows:
-* {"uuid"="xxx", "name"="my_coll", "entities"=[...], "collections"=[...], "properties"={"key1":value1, "key2":value2, ...}}
+* {"uuid"="xxx", "name"="my_coll", "typology"="xxx", "entities"=[...], "properties"={"key1":value1, "key2":value2, ...}}

-*Entities* is an array of integer indexes that point back into specific geometric entities.
-These entities may be both explicit or implicit entities (i.e. FACES, WIRES, EDGES, VERTICES, and POINTS), and may be mixed.
-The method of indexing these entities is described in more detail in the section 'Indexing Method for Entities' above.

-*Collections* is an array of strings, which must all be names of other collections.
-These other collections must all have beend defined earlier in the collections array.
+*typology* is either "points", "vertices", "edges", "wires", "shells", "collections", or "none".

+*entities* is an array of integer indexes.
+If *topology* is "points", "vertices", "edges", "wires" or "shells", then the indexes point back into specific geometric entities at that topological level.
+If *topology* is "collections", then the indexes point back at  specific collections.
+(Circular references must be avoided.)
+If *topology* is "none" then this collection contains no entities (it may be the root of a tree), so *entities* can be omitted.

-*Properties* is an object containing a set of key-value pairs.
+*properties* is an object containing a set of key-value pairs.
 The key is a string, and is the name of the property.
 The value can be any valid JSON type.

 # Example
 WORK IN PROGRESS.